Lubiąż Abbey: Prince's Hall

-Main refectory
+Summer (Main) refectory

-The Abbey has a second refectory, which is housed on the ground floor of the southern end of the convent building.
-In terms of location, it is near the Prince's Hall, however, unlike the Prince's Hall, the refectory has a vaulted ceiling.
+The Summer (Main) refectory is housed on the ground floor of the southern end of the Convent Wing.
+The library occupies the next two floors.
+Although the ceiling is vaulted and has the appearance of extensive stuccoing, the surface is actually two-dimensional and decorated with extensive trompe-l'œil painting.
 The ceiling paintings dating to 1733 are by Felix Anton Scheffler, and show, in keeping with the use as a dining room at the time, the biblical scene of the Miracle of Loaves and Fishes.
 The large fresco is surrounded by eight smaller, oval paintings that show scenes from the lives of Bernard of Clairvaux and Benedict of Nursia.
 A curved portal made of black marble with the year 1706 shows an extract from the rule of the order leads into the hall: “SUMMUM FIAT SILENTIUM AD MENSAM.
 CAP: 38 REG: “, which indicates silence during the meal.
-The frescoes have been completely renovated and the floor has now been re-done.
+The frescoes have been completely renovated and the floor marble floor has now been re-done.